-Many mums and dads would have grown up with the Berenstain Bears as children themselves, which makes this a special story to share with their own child.
 The book presents the addition of a new family through little bear outgrowing his bed and needing a bigger one.
 His old bed becomes the baby’s bed.
-It does not talk about the new baby as directly as some of the other books recommended, but can be a great secondary story for introducing change and growing up.
+It does not talk about the new baby as directly as some of the other recommended books.
+However this is a great secondary story for introducing change and growing up.

 Books For Older Siblings | New Baby

-The best part is giving your child the chance to ask questions and voice their fears about their uncertain near future.
-Hopefully by reading these books together, you will be able to build excitement over anxiety for your older child.
+The best part is giving your child the chance to ask questions and voice their fears about their uncertain future.
+Hopefully, by reading these books together, you will be able to build excitement over anxiety for your older child.